Stellarium/stellarium-web-engine/README.md

     # This will also copy the files into html/static/js
     make js

-    # Now we can open html/test-page.html in a browser.
+    # Now see apps/simple-html/ to try the library in a browser.

 Contributing